Amateur D.B. Cooper investigator to sue FBI to examine plane hijacker’s tie

 In November, Ulis announced he had focused on a man named Vince Petersen as a D.B.
 Cooper suspect after tracing a rare chemical previously found on the tie to a lab where Peterson worked near Pittsburgh, Pennsylvania.

-In a statement to KOIN 6 News, the FBI said it does not comment on potential litigation.
+In a statement to KOIN, the FBI said it does not comment on potential litigation.